pinei/edgyR-pi/README.md

 ## Introduction

+> “And though she be but little, she is fierce.” – Shakespeare, on
+> receiving an NVIDIA Jetson Nano for his birthday

 The `edgyR` project is designed to make R a first-class language for edge computing developers.
 My initial motivation was to build a Jetson Nano cluster and use it for digital audio synthesis.
 Since R is my